 - An online illustration package is available to professors

 Kip S. Thorne is the Feynman Professor Emeritus of Theoretical Physics at Caltech.
 His books include Gravitation and Black Holes and Time Warps.
 Roger D. Blandford is the Luke Blossom Professor of Physics and the director of the Kavli Institute of Particle Astrophysics and Cosmology at Stanford University.
-Both are members of the National Academy of Science.
+Both are members of the National Academy of Sciences.

 "Remarkable for its scope and authority, this text offers a new vision of the 'theoretical minimum' of classical physics that all physicists should know, a vision that I hope will revitalize the curricula of many physics departments.
 On my own shelf it will replace half a dozen dog-eared reference texts."--Scott Tremaine, Institute for Advanced Study